Saint Elizabeth of Hungary Church, Paris: Painting and Sculpture

 The church as an abundance of paintings and frescoes displayed in the nave, the side corridors, the chapels, and inside the half-dome.
 Most date to the second half of the 19th century.
 They were commissioned and paid for by the French government, the owner of the churches.

 A series of four frescoes decorate the walls of the disambulator, painting directly onto the plaster walls.
 They date from the second half of the 19th century.
 They depict "The Seven Works of Misercordia" by Jean-Louis Bezard; "The Last Judgement" by Adolphe Roger; "The Last Judgement" by Adolphe Roger; and "The Seven Sacraments" by Paul Jourdy.

-A pieta sculpture of Christ and the Vigin Mary, dating from the 17th century and coming from Troyes, is attributed to a prominent sculptor of the period, the Master of Chaource, but given stylistic differences with faces in other works of that sculptor, the attribution has been questioned.
+A pieta sculpture of Christ and the Virgin Mary, dating from the 17th century and coming from Troyes, is attributed to a prominent sculptor of the period, the Master of Chaource, but given stylistic differences with faces in other works of that sculptor, the attribution has been questioned.